aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/resource-assignments/hyperlink-properties/_index.md

 - Java project hyperlink
 schemas:
 - type: TechArticle
-  headline: How to Set Hyperlink Properties for Assignments in Aspose.Tasks
+  headline: Set Hyperlink Properties for Resource Assignments with Aspose.Tasks Java API
   description: Learn how to set hyperlink properties for resource assignments in Aspose.Tasks
     for Java, showing exactly **how to set hyperlink** and improve collaboration.
   dateModified: '2026-06-05'